tylerprogramming/ai/README.md

 ## Current Issues:
 - [x] MemGPT has been updated recently and if we don't use `memgpt configure` to set the openai_key, then it won't work with OpenAI API.
 I opened issue here: [https://github.com/tylerprogramming/ai/issues/1](https://github.com/cpacker/MemGPT/issues/568)
+- [ ] issues with function calling connected with LM Studio.
+GPT function calling works, but as soon as the config is swapped for localhost to LM Studio, they are ignored
+- [ ] NEED to make sure that if using LM Studio, set the UserAgent to have a default auto reply to "..." or something.
+LM Studio complains about this because of the interaction

 ## Projects
 1. **autogen_memgpt** - understanding integration of MemGPT into AutoGen as an AI Agent